 If you instead would prefer a fleet of white sneaks’ there is a multitude of different options that suit any and every budget and style.
-To make your decision (somewhat) easier, we at DMARGE have scrutinised the expansive white sneaker market and have compiled a list of our favourite low-top, high-top and slip-on white sneakers.
+To make your decision (somewhat) easier, we at DMARGE have scrutinised the expansive market and have compiled a list of our favourite low-top, high-top and slip-ons.

 Live in a colder climate?
 Love Basketball?
 Want to be Casey Neistat?
-Whatever your reason, high-top white sneakers can be a great addition to your wardrobe.
+Whatever your reason, high tops can be a great addition to your wardrobe.
 Whilst they might seem like a summer staple, white sneakers can add contrast to both dark winter days and outfits as well as providing more practicality and durability to their low-top alternatives.

-As you’d expect, white sneakers can not only come in a variety of silhouette styles but in a variety of materials too, and the material you choose can potentially have an effect on when and where you can wear them.
+As you’d expect, white sneakers can not only come in a variety of silhouette styles but in a variety of materials too, such as a leather upper, suede upper or canvas upper, and the material you choose can potentially have an effect on when and where you can wear them.

-Leather is by far the most popular choice when it comes to white sneaker material.
-Leather not only helps your sneakers look clean and fresh for longer, owing to the fact it is easy to clean, but real leather is also incredibly durable.
+Leather is by far the most popular material choice when it comes to white sneakers for men.
+White leather not only helps your sneakers look clean and fresh for longer, owing to the fact it is easy to clean, but a real leather sneaker is also incredibly durable.
 The majority of luxury brands, especially the ones on this list, will use real leather in the construction of their shoes.
 The common trend of late is to source the leather from tanneries in either Italy or Portugal, and from sustainable tanneries at that.
 You might still have vegans in a quiver for your material choice, but you can at least be safe in the knowledge the cows that provided the leather were treated in a humane way.